 - applied learning the acquisition and application of knowledge, understanding and skills in real-world or lifelike contexts - community connections the awareness and understanding of life beyond school through authentic, real-world interactions by connecting classroom experience with the world outside the classroom - core skills for work the set of knowledge, understanding and non-technical skills that underpin successful participation in work.

 VOCATIONAL EDUCATION AND TRAINING (VET)

 Students can access VET programs through the College:

-- by studying a VET subject at school or through TAFE - or through school-based apprenticeships or traineeships.
+- by studying a VET subject at school or through an external provider, such as TAFE. - or through school-based apprenticeships or traineeships.